> Maddy Prior > Songs > John of Hazelgreen

 Derek Sarjeant and Hazel King sang Jock o’ Hazeldean, as “collected orally from Scottish folksinger Hector Gilchrist”, in 1978 on their album English & Scottish Folksongs and Ballads.

 Colin Thompson sang John of Hazelgreen in 1980 on his Fellside album Three Knights.
+This recording was included in 2006 on Fellside’s 40th anniversary anthology The Journey Continues.

 John O’Hagan and Dave Howard sang Jock o’ Hazeldean on the 1987 charity cassette presented by BBC Manchester’s “Folk Like Us”, The Children in Need Album.